pratiknabriya/Used-Electronics-Price-Prediction-Hackathon/README.md

 The leaderboard is evaluated using RMSLE for the participant’s submission.

-For more info and data set visit: https://www.machinehack.com/course/used-electronics-price-prediction-weekend-hackathon-7/
+For more info and data visit: https://www.machinehack.com/course/used-electronics-price-prediction-weekend-hackathon-7/

 ### Leaderboard
 Rank: 42 (RMSLE Score: 0.54048)